seansovine/wgpu_grapher/README.md

 ## Image viewer

-Now also includes an image viewer that renders an image from a file on a canvas that can be zoomed and rotated, as in the other modes.
+There is an image viewer mode that renders an image from a file on a canvas that can be zoomed and rotated, as in the other modes.

 <p align="center" margin="20px">